 - Illegal Searches: If police violated your rights when collecting evidence, that evidence may be thrown out, which can significantly weaken the case against you.

-- Improper Interrogation or Miranda Violations: Statements obtained in or around California, MO without proper legal safeguards may be excluded from evidence.
+- Miranda Violations and Statement Issues: Statements obtained in or around California, MO without proper legal safeguards may be excluded from evidence.

-A manslaughter charge in California, MO can feel overwhelming, but it does not define what happens next.
+A manslaughter charge in California, MO can turn your life upside down, but what you do next matters.

 At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.